Single-dashboard embedding

 Introduction

 Single Dashboard embedding lets you embed a single Holistics dashboard into your web application via an iframe.
-Your users see the dashboard directly inside your app — no separate login required.
+Your users see the dashboard directly inside your app with no separate login required.
 You control what data each viewer can access through row-level permissions.

 If you need to embed multiple dashboards or enable self-service analytics for your users, check out Embed Portal.